dtekcth/data101/src/studies/chalmers_apps.md

 ## Windows App

-On Windows and MacOS you can use a program called "Windows App" to get access to a remote desktop environment to access the programs.
-Download it from either the Microsoft Store or the App Store and login using your CID@chalmer.se and your CID password.
-You will now get a welcome screen, click `Skip` in the bottom right corner.
+On Windows and MacOS you can use a program called _Windows App_ to get access to a remote desktop environment to access the programs.
+Download it from either the Microsoft Store or the App Store and login using CID@chalmer.se and your CID password.
+On the welcome screen, click `Skip` in the bottom right corner.
 Now you will be presented with a list of virtual desktops that you can connect to.
 You should already have one titled "Chalmers Apps".
 This is the screen you will see when you start the program the next time.

 ![](/Assets/apps_anywhere/windows_app.png)